by Restore Justice, in partnership with John Howard Association

 Disclaimer: Restore Justice was not a part of the legislative effort that resulted in the passage of HB0094, and so we are relying on our own analysis of the law along with our partners’ feedback to generate this summary.
 We decided to publish a summary because we were getting an overwhelming number of questions on the topic.

-The most important thing to know is that the new law only applies to inmates serving sentences for offenses committed before June 19, 1998.
+The most important thing to know is that the new law only applies to people serving sentences for offenses committed before June 19, 1998.
 (Truth in Sentencing, which eliminated and reduced sentencing credits, is still the law.)

 The Illinois Department of Corrections (IDOC) has not yet issued clear guidance on how they plan to implement this new law, but with our friends at John Howard Association, we have outlined our summary of the law below.